 Most recently, Haugen composed the Hollywood Music in Media Award nominated music for the video game LORDS OF THE FALLEN.
 His latest film THE CHRISTMAS OF SOLAN AND LUDVIG has become the third most seen film of all time in Norwegian movie theaters – including foreign releases.
 Haugen’s score for his debut motion picture Fuck Up was nominated for an Amanda Award (Norwegian Film Awards).

-Among his best known works are the acclaimed orchestral scores for the Age of Conan series of video games: Hyborian Adventures (International Film Music Critics Association Awards winner, Hollywood Music in Media Awards, Game Audio Network Guild Awards and Ten Ton Hammer Best of the Decade Awards nominee), Rise of the Godslayer (Hollywood Music in Media Awards, Game Audio Network Guild Awards and Game Music Awards nominee), Savage Coast of Turan (Hollywood Music in Media Awards winner) and Secrets of Dragon’s Spine (Hollywood Music in Media Awards nominee).
+Among his best known works are the acclaimed orchestral scores for the AGE OF CONAN series of video games: HYBORIAN ADVENTURES (International Film Music Critics Association Award winner; Hollywood Music in Media Award, Game Audio Network Guild Award and Ten Ton Hammer Best of the Decade Award nominee), RISE OF THE GODSLAYER (Hollywood Music in Media Award, Game Audio Network Guild Award and Game Music Award nominee), SAVAGE COAST OF TURAN (Hollywood Music in Media Award winner) and SECRETS OF DRAGON’S SPINE (Hollywood Music in Media Award nominee).